llobato/docs/docs/other/install-gwms-frontend.md

 This document covers three components of the GlideinWMS a VO needs to install:

 -   **User Pool Collectors**: A set of `condor_collector` processes.
-Pilots submitted by the factory will join to one of these collectors to form a Condor pool.
+Pilots submitted by the factory will join to one of these collectors to form a HTCondor pool.
 -   **User Pool Schedd**: A `condor_schedd`.
-Users may submit Condor vanilla universe jobs to this schedd; it will run jobs in the Condor pool formed by the **User Pool Collectors**.
+Users may submit HTCondor vanilla universe jobs to this schedd; it will run jobs in the HTCondor pool formed by the **User Pool Collectors**.
 -   **Glidein Frontend**: The frontend will periodically query the **User Pool Schedd** to determine the desired number of running job slots.
 If necessary, it will request the factory to launch additional pilots.

 This guide covers installation of all three components on the same host: it is